MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 * `startBlock`: When the Node scans for incoming payments, it can't scan the whole blockchain: that would take much too long.
 So instead, it scans starting from wherever it left off last time.
 This block number is where it left off last time.

+* `balanceDecreasesForSec`: A time period that describes in seconds the width of the section in the Payment Curves that is declining.

+* `balanceToDecreaseFromGwei`: The highest point of the declining part of the Payment Curves, measured on the vertical axis, in Gwei.

+* `paymentSuggestedAfterSec`: A Payment Curve parameter from the time axis.
+This is how many initial seconds we overlook the debt regardless the number of Gwei it takes.

+* `paymentGraceBeforeBanSec`: finish me.

+* `permanentDebtAllowedGwei`: This parameter speaks about a maximum number of Gwei which is ever permitted, no matter how long this lasts.

+* `unbanWhenBalanceBelowGwei`: You can say by adjusting this parameter when you wish to unban a Node which you have banned but the debt was partly or fully eliminated and so it got under this boundary, meaning the given Node is no longer banned from taking your services.

+* `pendingPayableScanInterval`: Amount of seconds between two sequential cycles of scanning for payments that are marked as currently pending; the payments were sent to pay our debts, the payable.
+The purpose of this process is to confirm that the payment was written into the blockchain or failed.

+* `payableScanInterval`: Amount of seconds between two sequential cycles of scanning pointed to payable accounts of certain parameters; these accounts are tracked on behalf of our creditors.
+If they qualify with enough big significance of the debt we let the debt be paid by sending a transaction to the corresponding creditor's wallet.

+* `receivableScanInterval`: Amount of seconds between two sequential cycles of scanning for payments on the blockchain that have been sent by our creditors to us, they pay for our services this way.

+* `exitByteRate`: This parameter indicates the amount of MASQ demanded to process 1 byte of a routed payload while the Node figures as the exit Node.

+* `exitServiceRate`: This parameter indicates the amount of MASQ demanded to provide services, unpacking and repacking 1 CORES package, while the Node figures as the exit Node.

+* `routingByteRate`: This parameter indicates the amount of MASQ demanded to process 1 byte of a routed payload while the Node figures as an ordinary relay Node.

+* `routingServiceRate`: This parameter indicates the amount of MASQ demanded to provide services, unpacking and repacking 1 CORES package, while the Node figures as an ordinary relay Node.

 * `pastNeighbors`: This is an array containing the Node descriptors of the neighbors the Node is planning to try to connect to when it starts up next time.
 It's a secret, so if you don't supply the `dbPasswordOpt` in the